-Constant Allows to define a constant surface value in the Cohiba model file.
+Constant Allows to define a constant surface value in the COHIBA model file.

-RMS supports all three grid file formats.
-Petrel supports ROXAR BINARY and ROXAR TEXT1.
+ROXAR RMS supports all these grid file formats.
+Petrel supports ROXAR BINARY and ROXAR TEXT.

 The input file formats are automatically detected when reading from file.
 The format detection does not depend on the file extensions.